Exhibit Rules & Regulations

 20. Exhibitor Services

-The Official Show Decorator will provide drayage service for all exhibitors.
+The Official Service Contractor will provide drayage service for all exhibitors.
 Such service will include receipt of freight, delivery of the exhibitor’s freight to the exhibitor’s booth site, storage of the exhibitor’s empty containers until the close of the show, and return of the freight to the destination of the exhibitor’s choice.
 Forms will be included in the Exhibitor Service Kit.

 The Society, on behalf of exhibitors, will arrange with responsible parties for various exhibitor services.
 Complete information regarding carpeting, drayage, furniture, electrical work, etc., will be furnished in the Exhibitor Service Kit in advance of the Exhibition dates.